Workable's cognitive assessments follow a sophisticated methodology for scoring called IRT (Item Response Theory).

 Unlike a percentage score that one might receive on a school exam, a T-score is a score based on a grading model where average performance is always “50”.
 Most T-scores will range between 30 and 70.
-A score of 64 does not mean that the candidate got 64% of the questions correct, but rather that they performed better than average.
+A score of 64 does not mean that the candidate got 64% of the questions correct but rather that they performed better than average.

 - A score of 30 is a very low score, a performance similar to the lowest 2% of all candidates globally.